wanghaisheng/responsive-landing-page-starter/content/blog/en/hacktoberfest-dos-and-donts.md

 ## Don'ts

 * As participants, don't create spam PRs.
 You are excited about making your Hacktoberfest goals but on the other end of a spam PR is a real human that is spending their time trying to maintain an open-source project.
-* Do not harass maintainer to merge your PR.
+* Do not harass the maintainer to merge your PR.
 A gentle reminder is not 10+ comments and emails.
 * Do not go about fixing grammatical and spelling errors unless the contribution guide explicitly asks for it.
 * As maintainers, do not burn yourself out trying to entertain every PR and interaction.
 * Do not admonish folks for their bad PRs.
 Try to assume positive intent.
 You are the open-source ambassador for many of these developers who might be participating in open source for the first time.